Modelling Concurrency with Comtraces and Generalized Comtraces: Generalized Comtraces

-In this section, we will introduce the concept of {\em generalized comtraces} ({\em g-comtraces}), an extension of comtraces, also equational monoids of step sequences.
+In this section, we will introduce the {\em generalized comtrace} notion ({\em g-comtrace}), an extension of comtrace, which is also defined over step sequences.
 The g-comtraces will be able to model ``non-simultaneously" relationship similar to the one from Example \ref{ex:gcom}.

-\begin{definition}[Generalized comtrace alphabet] \begin{sloppypar} Let $E$ be a finite set (of events).
+\begin{definition}[generalized comtrace alphabet] \begin{sloppypar} Let $E$ be a finite set (of events).
 Let $ser$, $sim$ and $\It{inl}$ be three relations on $E$ called {\em serializability}, {\em simultaneity} and {\em interleaving} respectively satisfying the following conditions: \begin{itemize} \item $sim$ and $inl$ are irreflexive and symmetric, \item $ser \subseteq sim$, and \item $sim \cap inl =\emptyset.$ \end{itemize} Then the triple $(E,sim,ser,inl)$ is called a {\em g-comtrace alphabet}.\EOD \end{sloppypar} \end{definition}

 The interpretation of the relations $sim$ and $ser$ is as in \defref{comalpha}, and $(a,b)\in inl$ means $a$ and $b$ cannot occur simultaneously, but their occurrence in any order is equivalent.
-As for comtraces, we define $\E$, the set of all (potential) {\em steps}, as the set of all cliques of the graph $(E,sim)$.
+As for comtraces, we define the set $\E$ of all (potential) {\em steps} as the set of all cliques of the graph $(E,sim)$.

-\begin{definition}[Generalized comtrace congruence] Let $\Theta=(E,sim,ser,inl)$ be a g-comtrace alphabet and let $\equiv_{\set{ser,inl}}$, called \emph{g-comtrace congruence}, be the $\It{EQ}$-congruence defined by the set of equations $\It{EQ}=\It{EQ}_1\cup \It{EQ}_2$, where
+\begin{definition}[generalized comtrace congruence] Let $\Theta=(E,sim,ser,inl)$ be a g-comtrace alphabet and let $\equiv_{\set{ser,inl}}$, called \emph{g-comtrace congruence}, be the $\It{EQ}$-congruence defined by the set of equations $\It{EQ}=\It{EQ}_1\cup \It{EQ}_2$, where

-The equational monoid $(\E^*/\!\!\equiv_{\set{ser,inl}},\circledast,[\lambda])$ is called a \emph{monoid of g-comtraces} over $\Theta$. \EOD \end{definition}
+The equational monoid $\bigl(\E^*/\!\!\equiv_{\set{ser,inl}},\circledast,[\lambda]\bigr)$ is called a \emph{monoid of g-comtraces} over $\Theta$. \EOD \end{definition}

 Since $ser$ and $inl$ are irreflexive, $(A=BC)\in \It{EQ}_1$ implies $B\cap C=\emptyset$, and $(AB=BA)\in \It{EQ}_2$ implies $ A\cap B=\emptyset$.
 Since $inl\cap sim=\emptyset$, we also have that if $(AB=BA)\in \It{EQ}_2$, then $A\cup B\notin \E$. \\